In 2018, a missing comma in the state's overtime laws once cost a Portland dairy company a staggering $5 million!

 While it may not be possible to manage or anticipate every risk, you can plan for different scenarios to help lessen their impact on the business.
 This means taking a comprehensive approach to contract risk management that includes identifying and analyzing all potential risks, developing effective mitigation strategies, and monitoring the implementation of those strategies.

-Before we delve into the strategies and best practices for contract risk management, let’s explore why you should implement such a process in the first place.
+Before we discuss the strategies and best practices for contract risk management, let’s explain why you should implement such a process in the first place.

 6 reasons to set up a robust contract risk management process